 As the day’s light began to wane, we made a stop at Árbol de Piedra in the Siloli Desert, a site of ancient rock formations.

 A short drive from Laguna Colorada took us to the small village of Huayllajara, our stop-over for the night.
-At around 4,000 metres above sea level, this was the highest altitude at which me and Lisa had ever slept.
+At around 4,000 metres above sea level, this was the highest altitude at which Lisa and I had ever slept.
 For a little treat on our last night, Alfio rocked out a couple of bottles of wine for us to enjoy with dinner.

 In close proximity to the Atacama Desert, this part of Bolivia has some of the world’s most impressive night skies.
 We set our alarms super early and got up for a spot of stargazing.
 Our luck was in, and the skies were clear; the view above was spectacular.